ansible-community/images/docs/community-ee/community-ee-announcement.md

 # Announcing the community-ee-* execution environments

-We announce both community-ee-base and community-ee-minimal together
+We announce both community-ee-base and community-ee-minimal together.

 ## Forum Announcement